Budget approval process

 This page describes the statutory framework governing how the Mendon-Upton Regional School District budget is certified, reviewed, and approved under Massachusetts General Laws Chapter 71 and Proposition 2½ (M.G.L. c.
 59, § 21C).

-For the authoritative current warrant language and budget documents, see the Documents page or visit mendonma.gov.
+For authoritative warrant language and budget documents, see the Documents page or visit mendonma.gov.